- Lush interior with great quality

-Hyundai offer a five-year unlimited/kilometre warranty with the 2021 Hyundai Santa Fe Highlander, which is the same warranty that is offered by Skoda and Toyota.
+Hyundai offers a five-year unlimited/kilometre warranty with the 2021 Hyundai Santa Fe Highlander, which is the same warranty that is offered by Skoda and Toyota.
 Kia, however, offers a seven-year/unlimited kilometre warranty with the Sorento.
-The Hyundai also comes with 12-months of roadside assistance, which is extended by a further 12-months at every scheduled service for up to five years.
+The Hyundai also comes with 12 months of roadside assistance, which is extended by a further 12 months at every scheduled service for up to five years.

 2021 Hyundai Santa Fe Highlander DiscoverAuto Rating: 8.6/10